TithiHunka/Consulting-assignment-for-Insaid-Telecom/README.md

 Chinese names in Phone Brand data series| Converted into English names with reference to respective Chinese name by creating dictionary
 Merging data set	| We have merged data taking device id as reference and using merge function with “inner”

+## Description Analysis in Details(EDA) :

+We have analyzed the data based on following EDA points:

 ## Tools : DS Tools used :

 We have used the following DS Tools
 a)	Jupyter Notebook / Google Collab

 b)	Python  (Library : Panda, Pandas_Profiling, Numpy, Matplolib, Seaborn, Sweetviz,Folium, Geopandas)

 c)	SQL and Excel

 ##	Conclusion :